tedsluis/openshift-backup/README.md

 * 'oc client' and 'git' installed on your system.
 * Https access to the OpenShift cluster.
 * Login credetieels for the OpenShift cluster.
-* Clone the repo to your system (or copy the 'ose-backup.sh' script and the 'oc' file).
+* Clone this repo on your system (or copy the 'ose-backup.sh' script and the 'oc' file).

 ## How to use